Broadcast Wagstaff School News: Plot

 In an effort to draw viewers away from Tina News, Mr. Grant and Tammy decide to cover the crimes of The Mad Pooper.
 After airing a dramatic reenactment with Tammy dressed up as Tina taking a "#2 in the library," the students (and apparently the teachers and principal) come to believe that the Mad Pooper is Tina.
-After the segment aired, Tina is sent to the principal's office where she encounters Louise who is there for an “unrelated crime”.
+After the segment airs, Tina is sent to the principal's office, where she encounters Louise, who is there for an "unrelated crime".
 Tina is anxious to attend an anti-smoking assembly in the gymnasium as she believes the Mad Pooper will strike there.
 Tina then enlists Louise to help her escape.
 Louise distracts the school secretary while Tina makes a run for it and confronts the Mad Pooper, who is revealed to be none other than Zeke.
 He claims he was responsible for being the Mad Pooper and that he only continued his poop spree to garner more views for Tina News.
 Zeke then decides to strike once more and poops from the rafters of the stage.
-Louise, who has also made her way to the assembly, pushes Tammy in the path of Zeke’s poop.
-In a subsequent segment of Wagstaff School News, Tammy hails Louise as a hero "for saving her hair" as she doesn’t realize that Louise wasn’t trying to move her out of harm’s way.
+Louise, who has also made her way to the assembly, pushes Tammy in the path of Zeke's poop.
+In a subsequent segment of Wagstaff School News, Tammy hails Louise as a hero "for saving her hair", as she doesn't realize that Louise wasn't trying to move her out of harm's way.
 Tammy then states that Zeke "is not in trouble because his family moves around a lot."
-Mr. Grant, on behalf of WSN, apologizes to Tina for making the school think that she was the Mad Pooper and presents a new WSN special, the Tina Table, hosted by Tina.
+Mr. Grant, on behalf of WSN, apologizes to Tina for leading the school to believe she was the Mad Pooper and presents a new WSN special, the Tina Table, hosted by Tina.

-Meanwhile, Gene becomes convinced that he will grow up to look just like Bob after seeing a photo of Bob when he was Gene’s age.
+Meanwhile, Gene becomes convinced that he will grow up to look just like Bob after seeing a photo of Bob when he was Gene's age.
 Louise encourages this by telling Gene that he is losing his hair.
 Gene then decides to embrace what he believes is his destiny.
-With Louise’s help, he begins styling his hair like Bob (complete with bald spot and “sad” arm hair) and begins to impersonate him.
+With Louise's help, he begins styling his hair like Bob's (complete with a bald spot and "sad" arm hair) and impersonating him.
 While everyone who encounters Gene agrees that he looks and sounds just like Bob, Bob disagrees and becomes increasingly annoyed.
-Over the next few days, Gene continues to copy Bob much to Linda’s delight and Bob’s irritation.
-Gene finally goes back to his original look and personality after he realizes he still a kid and wants to see The Mad Pooper strike again at the anti-smoking assembly.
-While Bob is relieved, Linda is disappointed that Gene will no longer be her “Muppet Baby Bobby”.
+Over the next few days, Gene continues to copy Bob, much to Linda's delight and Bob's irritation.
+Gene finally goes back to his original look and personality after he realizes he's still a kid and wants to see The Mad Pooper strike again at the anti-smoking assembly.
+While Bob is relieved, Linda is disappointed that Gene will no longer be her "Muppet Baby Bobby".